ghdl/ghdl/doc/using/Foreign.rst

 upper-case keyword followed by one or more blanks).
 The linkage name of the subprogram follows.

+The object file with the source code for the foreign subprogram must then be linked to GHDL, expanded upon in :ref:`Starting_a_simulation_from_a_foreign_program`.

 .. _Restrictions_on_foreign_declarations:

 Restrictions on foreign declarations